apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

   },
 }
 ```
 There are four method functions.
-The `close()` method is contains code that is somewhat important for Tiptap development.
-First, we are toggling the active state to close the modal.
-Then we are using the Tiptap `chain()` and `focus()` methods to return focus to the editor box when the dialog box closes.
-In this case, we actually don't need the `chain()` method since we are only passing a single additional method, and not a chain of them.
+In the `close()` method we are toggling the active state to close the modal and then using the Tiptap `chain()` and `focus()` methods to return focus to the editor box when the dialog box closes.
+In this case, we don't need the `chain()` method since we are only passing a single additional method, and not a chain of them.
 But for teaching purposes, it is good to know it exists.

 The `takeAction()` method also toggles the `active` state, this time when the toolbar button is clicked.
 If `active` is true, it then calls the `populateFields()` method that is defined in the mixin.
 This method increments the `generation` data property, triggering an update of the DOM.
 This is a common pattern used by components in Apostrophe.